Director of Collaboration

 Parisi worked mainly in theoretical physics, addressing topics as diverse as particle physics, statistical mechanics, fluid dynamics, condensed matter and the constructions of scientific computers.
 He also wrote some papers on neural networks, immune system and the movement of groups of animals.
 Some of Parisi’s best known results include the Altarelli-Parisi equation for parton evolution, the KPZ equations for growth of surfaces in a random medium, the discovery of multifractals in turbulence, and the construction of the mean field theory for both spin glasses and hard spheres.

-Parisi’s honors include the Boltzmann Medal, the Nonino Prize, the Max Planck medal, the Vittorio De Sica Prize and the Lars Onsager Prize.
+Parisi’s honors include the 2021 Nobel Prize in Physics, the Wolf Prize, the Boltzmann Medal, the Nonino Prize, the Max Planck medal, the Vittorio De Sica Prize and the Lars Onsager Prize.
 He is a member of the Accademia dei Lincei, the Académie des Sciences, the National Academy of Sciences and the American Philosophical Society.

 David Reichman is currently Centennial Professor of Chemistry at Columbia University.
 He received a B.A. in Physics at the University of Chicago in 1992, and a Ph.D. in Chemistry at M.I.T. in 1997 where he was an AFOSR Fellow.
 From 1997 to 1999 he was an NIH Postdoctoral Fellow at the University of Utah.
 In 1999 he started his independent career as an Assistant Professor in the Department of Chemistry and Chemical Biology at Harvard.
 He was promoted to rank of John L. Loeb Associate Professor of the Natural Sciences in 2003, and the rank of Professor with tenure in 2004.
 In 2004 he moved to Columbia University, and was appointed Centennial Professor in 2015.